yshavit/llm-notes/book/01-intro.md

 That said, I'll sometimes need to tease ahead to topics that I'll discuss in detail later.
 When I do, I'll try to give just enough context to make the current thing I'm explaining make sense.
 I'll provide cross-reference links where relevant, but you shouldn't need to click through to them.

-(Human learning being the way it is, you may still need to refer back to a section you've already read; "front-to-back" doesn't mean you shouldn't ever need to do that.
-But the book isn't organized around you having to jump around.)
+Human learning being the way it is, you may still need to refer back to a section you've already read; "front-to-back" doesn't mean you shouldn't ever need to do that.
+But the book isn't organized around you having to jump around.
+In particular, I will abstain from appendices and footnotes.

 The book is organized into three parts: